 Sassy tip: Did we mention it throws one of the best brunches in town, complete with a legendary Bloody Mary bar?
 Also, the avocado fries are a must-have!

 Mrs. Pound, 6 Pound Lane, Sheung Wan, Hong Kong, www.mrspound.com

 Hidden behind what appears to be an umbrella store on Duddell Street, Foxglove oozes old-school luxury and charm.
-With regular live jazz nights, a decadent menu with European and Japanese flavours and a refined atmosphere, this is the place for dapper gentlemen and elegant ladies looking for something a bit more exclusive.
+With live jazz on Tuesday to Saturday nights, a decadent menu with European and Japanese flavours and a refined atmosphere, this is the place for dapper gentlemen and elegant ladies looking for something a bit more exclusive.

-Foxglove, GF, Ice House Street/Duddell Street, Central, Hong Kong, www.foxglovehk.com
+Foxglove, GF, 18 Ice House Street/ 6 Duddell Street, Central, Hong Kong, www.foxglovehk.com

 Concealed down a dark alleyway and off Wyndham Street, Maximal Concepts’ Stockton is a dark, broody and sophisticated whiskey bar.
 This secluded spot oozes old-world glamour, with dim lighting, vintage furniture, intriguing antiques and tucked-away private corners.
 Not only does Stockton offer specially crafted cocktails and a selection of high quality whiskey, it has a regular roster of live music acts (follow Stockton on Facebook to be one of the first to know about its themed nights)

 Sassy tip: When walking down Wyndham, look out for the hanging lightbulb – you’ve found the alleyway to Stockton!

 Stockton, 32 Wyndham Street, Central, Hong Kong, www.stockton.com.hk